ABM4ALL/Melodie/docs/source/tutorial.rst

 Last Words
 __________

+If the :ref:`Melodie Framework` section was too brief to follow, I hope this tutorial can give you a clearer picture about (1) why the modules are organized into those clusters, and (2) how they fit together.
+As said before, for simplicity, not all the modules are used in this example, but it does show a clear structure of an ABM developed with ``Melodie``.
+You can find more examples using other modules in the :ref:`Model Gallery` section.

-OK, that's it :)
+So, that's it :)

-I hope the explanation of the ``CovidContagion`` model is clear and useful, and most importantly, brings you the interest to join the ABM community!
+We really hope this tutorial is clear and useful, and most importantly, brings you the interest to join the ABM community!
 If you have any questions, please don't hesitate to contact us!